vickyzhoujy/w22/_lab/lab07.md

 ## Step 5: Turn in your code on Gradescope

-Submit all the .cpp and .h files to Lab06 assignment on Gradescope via your github repo.
+Submit all the `.cpp` and `.h` files to this assignment on Gradescope via your github repo.
 Then visit Gradescope and check that you have a correct score.

 * You must check that you have followed these style guidelines: